 Key Debates about Street Vending

 Street vending generates debates around the world.
-The key debates over street vending are summarized below.
+The key debates are summarized here.

 Registration & Taxation

-Mainstream critics of street vending argue that vendors compete unfairly against off-street establishments because they do not incur registration and taxation costs, and because they do not pay costs associated with an off-street workplace, such as rent and utility payments.
-By creating “disloyal competition,” the argument goes, street vendors take business away from off-street establishments and threaten their viability.
-Following this school of thought, local governments should “formalize” street vendors by relocating them to off-street premises where they would be expected to register, pay taxes and rent or own their workplace.
+Mainstream critics of street vending argue that vendors compete unfairly against off-street establishments because they do not incur registration and taxation costs, and do not have costs such as rent and utility payments.
+This creates unfair competition, the argument goes, threatening the viability of off-street establishments.
+Following this reasoning, local governments should “formalize” street vendors by relocating them to off-street premises where they would be expected to register, pay taxes and rent or own their workplace.

-An alternative view is that street vendors incur different kinds of costs that off-street operators are able to avoid, and that in fact street vendors fill a different need in the local economy than off-street businesses.
-For example, street vendors incur certain kinds of costs when they are not registered, such as having their merchandise confiscated – a risk to which off-street entrepreneurs are not subject.
-Even street vendors who are registered with local authorities or through their associations can be fined for a variety of infractions related to their occupation of public space, such as placing their stalls too close to a curb.
-Moreover, most street vendors do pay various kinds of taxes, and indeed are particularly liable to indirect taxes (Chen et al. 2005).
+Street vendors have different costs and fill a different need in the local economy than off-street businesses.
+Most street vendors do pay various kinds of taxes and levies, and are particularly subject to indirect taxes (Chen et al. 2005).
+Street vendors also incur costs when they are not registered, such as having their merchandise confiscated – a risk to which off-street enterprises are not subject.
+Even street vendors who are registered with local authorities or through their associations are fined for a variety of infractions related to their occupation of public space (e.g. placing stalls too close to a curb).

 Street vendors also pay a form of rent through daily fees levied (or bribes demanded) in exchange for their use of public space.
 Thus, it is not that street vendors avoid the costs of doing business; rather, they incur different kinds of costs than off-street entrepreneurs.